FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities.md

 (fcb-infra-chemid)=
-# Chemical Identity - InChI and SMILES
+# InChI and SMILES identifiers for chemical structures

 +++
 <br/>